smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 so situation would be the same as iOS.

 The actual frame rate of MediaEncoder depends on the frequency of input surface's update in VirtualDisplay, and varies on the application's (SdlRemoteDisplay's) content.

+For instance, if the VirtualDisplay gets updated aggressively, the frame rate would be larger than 60 fps, while in idle time, the frame rate will be something like 20 fps.

 This issue will be addressed by another proposal later.